Windstar announced it had postponed sailings on 4 of its yachts.

 Windstar said it would restart cruise operations in a phased manner, with initial sailings having reduced onboard capacity, modified itineraries, enhanced health and safety protocols.

-A couple of yachts are resuming on June 19 as scheduled: Wind Star and Star Breeze.
+Two yachts are resuming on June 19 as scheduled: Wind Star and Star Breeze.
 The recently refurbished Star Breeze returns to sailing with a 7-night Caribbean voyage roundtrip from St. Maarten (Philipsburg).
 Ports of call include Gustavia (Saint Barthelemy Island), Tortola Island (Road Town, BVI), Jost Van Dyke Island (Belle Vue, BVI), Virgin Gorda Island (Spanish Town, BVI), Anguilla Island (UK, Sandy Ground).

 The return to sailing dates of the other 4 yachts have been pushed back: